okechu867-debug/stepvision-links/README.md

 # 🌟 StepVisionStore.ng — Linktree-Style Page

 **Walk Your Vision in Style.**
-This is the official **Linktree-style website** for **StepVisionStore.ng**, designed to connect customers directly to all our key platforms — WhatsApp, TikTok, Instagram, and our official website — in one simple, elegant page.
+This is the official **Linktree-style website** for **StepVisionStore.ng**, designed to connect customers directly to all our key platforms — WhatsApp Business, TikTok, Instagram, and our official website — in one simple, elegant page.

 ---